lilt/lilt-java/docs/MemoriesApi.md

 <a name="importMemoryFile"></a>
 # **importMemoryFile**
-> MemoryImportResponse importMemoryFile(memoryId, name, body)
+> MemoryImportResponse importMemoryFile(memoryId, name, body, hasHeaderRow)

 File import for a Memory